SCCapstone/DBK/README.md

 - Once the program is downloaded open it with Android Studio

 Note: make sure you are using at least API 21 or higher. can be downloaded in Tools > AVD Manager.
+Also, use gradle version 3.3.2 as used by the program.
+If the emulator is crashing delete it and reinstall it for this program, the emulator may not be using the correct version.